Skip to main content

 Regardless of what procedure you need, from pre- to post-op, we’ll be there with open arms to ease you into your recovery.

-We're always looking for ways to help you heal faster and feel more comfortable.
+We're always looking for ways to improve your care, help you heal faster and feel more comfortable.

-We’re always looking to improve your care.
-One way we can try to do that is with hormone therapy, an innovative treatment that may be an option depending on your specific cancer and your personal care plan.
+One way we try to do that is with hormone therapy, an innovative treatment that may be an option depending on your specific cancer and your personal care plan.
 Hormone therapy blocks receptor sites on tumors that otherwise signal breast cancer cells to grow, helping to slow or even stop the disease in its tracks.
+Another form of hormonal therapy reduces the estrogen levels in your body, depriving the cancer cells from estrogen that they need to grow.

 How Does Targeted Therapy Work?

-After a mastectomy or double-mastectomy due to breast cancer, some women choose to undergo breast reconstruction surgery.
-At AdventHealth, we offer patients a variety of reconstruction options that are tailored to their individual needs.
+After a mastectomy due to breast cancer, most women choose to undergo breast reconstruction surgery.
+This typically starts during the same procedure as the mastectomy, known as ‘immediate reconstruction’, although it can also be performed in a delayed fashion if needed At AdventHealth, we offer patients a variety of reconstruction options that are tailored to their individual needs.

-During DIEP flap surgery, fat, skin and blood vessels are cut from the wall of the lower belly and moved up to your chest to rebuild your breast.
-Your surgeon carefully reattaches the blood vessels of the flap to blood vessels in your chest using microsurgery.
+During DIEP flap surgery, fat and skin from the lower abdomen, along with the blood vessels that supply the tissue, are taken and moved up to your chest to rebuild your breast.
+Your plastic surgeon carefully reattaches the blood vessels of the flap to blood vessels in your chest using microsurgery.
 No muscle is used to rebuild the breast.

 Benefits of DIEP Flap Surgery